MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 ### Azure tooling considerations

 - Create alerts and dashboards on the metrics that are most important to your operations teams.
 See [Configure alerts for Azure VMware Solution](/azure/azure-vmware/configure-alerts-for-azure-vmware-solution#supported-metrics-and-activities) for available monitoring and alerting metrics.
 An example monitoring dashboard is [available on GitHub](https://github.com/Azure/Enterprise-Scale-for-AVS/tree/main/BrownField/Monitoring/AVS-Dashboard).
 - vSAN storage is a finite resource that needs to be managed to maintain availability and performance.
+Familiarize yourself with the Azure VMware Solution storage concepts documented [here](https://docs.microsoft.com/en-us/azure/azure-vmware/concepts-storage).
 Use vSAN storage for guest virtual machine (VM) workloads only.
 Review the following design considerations to reduce unnecessary storage use on vSAN.
-  - [Configure content libraries on Azure Blob Storage]() to move VM template storage off of vSAN.
+  - [Configure content libraries on Azure Blob Storage](https://vskeeball.com/2022/03/31/vsphere-content-library-on-azure-blob/) to move VM template storage off of vSAN.
   - Store backups on an Azure virtual machine, either with [Microsoft tooling](/azure/azure-vmware/set-up-backup-server-for-azure-vmware-solution) or choose a [partner vendor](/azure/azure-vmware/ecosystem-back-up-vms).
 - The Activity Log provides an immutable reference of operations performed within Azure.
 These operations inlcude creation, updates, deletion, and special operations like listing credentials or keys.
 As an example, Azure VMware Solution will emit a 'List PrivateClouds AdminCredentials' whenever someone visits the 'Identity' tab within the Azure portal or programmatically requiests CloudAdmin credentials.
 Alert rules can be configured to send notifications when specific activities are logged.
 - Azure VMware Solution uses a local identity provider.
 After deployment, use a single administrative user account for the initial Azure VMware Solution configurations.
 Integrating Azure VMware Solution with [Active Directory](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.psc.doc/GUID-B23B1360-8838-4FF2-B074-71643C4CB040.html) enables traceability of actions to users.
 Review guidance from the identity portion <!-- link to CDA for identity after finalized --> of the enterprise-scale landing zone documentation.